 BusinessNewsDaily: How long have you been in business?

-Divorce Detox has been in business for 3 years.
+Divorce Detox has been in business for three years.

 Divorce Detox evolved organically from a simple idea of helping people transitioning through separation and divorce to developing a proven program to heal the trauma of divorce, transform the relationship from spouse to ex, take personal responsibility for one's own part in the marriage to avoid similar relationship issues in the future, and laying the foundation for a fulfilling life (often better than the past).